Tackling pain medication and opioid dependency

 Magpie co-created and developed this cut-through campaign brand and core messages, informed by behavioural science and the COM-B model for behaviour change.

 Initially launched in Sunderland, Painkillers was developed following insight with GPs and patients in the region to gain a more thorough understanding of the issues and the impact of painkiller addiction on real-life people.
-County Durham soon joined the campaign when it saw a dramatic 34% reduction in the use of prescription pain medication.

 The campaign focus is predominantly on primary care and its patients.
 Information and resources, along with campaign materials, support GPs, Practice Managers, pharmacists, physios and also includes patient-facing material.